Radical ProstatectomyRadical Prostatectomy

-You may get pain medication as needed, either by a nurse, or by giving it yourself through a device connected to your IV line.
+You may get pain medicine as needed, either by a nurse, or by giving it yourself through a device connected to your IV line.

-You will be able to eat solid foods as you're able to handle them.
+You will be able to eat solid foods as you are able to handle them.

 Your healthcare team will show you how to do breathing exercises and movements while in bed to help your body recover.
 You may wear compression stockings on your legs.
 These reduce your risk for blood clots.
-Your activity will be gradually increased, and you will be urged to get out of bed and walk around for longer periods.
+Your activity will be gradually increased.
+You will be urged to get out of bed and walk around for longer periods.

 Arrangements will be made for a follow-up visit with your doctor.

-Once you're home, it'll be important to keep the surgical area clean and dry.
+Once you’re home, it’s important to keep the surgical area clean and dry.
 Your doctor will give you specific bathing instructions.
-The sutures or surgical staples will be removed during a follow-up office visit, if they weren't removed before leaving the hospital.
+The sutures or surgical staples will be removed during a follow-up office visit, if they weren’t removed before leaving the hospital.

 The surgical incision may be tender or sore for several days.
-Take a pain reliever for soreness as recommended by your doctor.
+Take a pain reliever for soreness as recommended by your healthcare provider.

-You shouldn't drive until your doctor tells you it’s OK.
+You should not drive until your healthcare provider tells you it’s OK.
 Other activity restrictions may apply, such as no heavy lifting for 3 to 4 weeks.

-Once the Foley catheter is removed, you'll probably have some leaking of urine.
-The length of time this occurs can vary.
-Your doctor will give you suggestions for improving your bladder control.
-Over the next few months, you and your doctor will be checking for any side effects and working to improve any problems with incontinence or erectile dysfunction.
+Once the catheter is removed, you will probably have some leaking of urine.
+The length of time this happens can vary.
+Your healthcare provider will give you suggestions for improving your bladder control.
+Over the next few months, you and your healthcare provider will be checking for any side effects and working to improve any problems with incontinence or erectile dysfunction.